-- 7.1 When considering the scale of future needs the Planning Practice Guidance (PPG, 2014) requires consideration of quantitative and qualitative need.
+- 7.1 When considering the scale of future needs, the Planning Practice Guidance (PPG, 2014) requires consideration of quantitative and qualitative need.
 This entails estimating the scale of future needs broken down by different market segments, such as different B use classes.
-The PPG recommends the use of a number of different techniques to estimate future employment land requirements, namely assessments based on : - Past Delivery; and - Labour Demand (Employment Forecasts). - 7.2 Although there are relative benefits of each approach estimating the future demand for commercial floorspace is not straightforward, especially for sub-local authority areas and in particular those within National Parks. - 7.3 Needs calculations based on past delivery reflect land supply policies which restrict development within the National Park.
-However, due to the lack of delivery in the National Park and Bakewell these trends are not particularly helpful.
-They also do not take account any differences in economic performance relative to the past. - 7.4 Employment forecasts also do not reflect policy considerations within a National Park area where the assumption in favour of sustainable development is not applicable.
-Additionally they are generally only available for Local Authority areas rather than National Parks or for specific towns. - 7.5 Due to the drawbacks of each approach we have sought to augment these with a number of other sources including, the take trends set out in Chapter 5 and the qualitative needs of the town drawn from consultation with local land owners and agents as well as survey work produced for Derbyshire Dales District Council.
+The PPG recommends the use of a number of different techniques to estimate future employment land requirements, namely assessments based on : - Past delivery; and - Labour demand (Employment Forecasts). - 7.2 Although there are relative benefits of each approach, estimating the future demand for commercial floorspace is not straightforward, especially for sub-local Authority areas and in particular those within National Parks. - 7.3 Needs calculations based on past delivery reflect land supply policies, and such policies necessarily restrict development within the National Park.
+However, due to the lack of delivery in the National Park and Bakewell, past delivery trends are not particularly helpful.
+They also do not take account of any differences in economic performance relative to the past. - 7.4 Similarly, employment forecasts do not reflect policy considerations within a National Park area where the assumption in favour of sustainable development does not apply in the same way as other areas.
+Paragraph 14 of the NPPF and the footnote suggests that development should be restricted in National Parks, meaning growth is not an expectation.
+Additionally, forecasts are generally only available for Local Authority areas rather than National Parks or for specific towns. - 7.5 Due to the drawbacks of each approach we have sought to augment these with a number of other sources including the 'take-up' trends set out in Chapter 5 and the qualitative needs of the town drawn from consultation with local land owners and agents as well as survey work produced for Derbyshire Dales District Council.